-Asia is catching up on ESG investing yet promising
+Asia is catching up on ESG investing, yet presenting promising opportunities.

 ESG (Environmental, Social and Governance) investment in Asia Pacific is often assumed to be in its infancy, but market participants are confident that momentum is growing and that the region possesses the will and the means to progress rapidly – and perhaps even to surpass other regions’ ESG progress.

 Today, sustainable investment assets have become a significant asset class, representing one third of the total managed assets by global asset managers.
 According to Bruno Neukirch, Head of Fund and ESG solutions for Global Markets, Societe Generale Asia Pacific, three main approaches to sustainable investing have been increasingly adopted in the region - negative screening (exclusion), positive integration and impact/thematic investing.
 Banks, asset managers and index providers have been actively responding to these emerging trends in the region by including ESG solutions with Asia underlying their product suite.

 During a panel discussion at Societe Generale’s European ESG-SRI & SPIF Virtual Conference that took place in November 2020, Bruno spoke with the ESG experts in some of the largest asset managers in the world – BlackRock, Amundi and LGT, to understand the current status of sustainable investing in Asia Pacific.

 The panel addressed 4 key major topics including the key drivers for ESG pickup, use of data in facilitating adoption, opportunities for market participants and how Asia Pacific could become a big contributor to sustainable investing.

 Drivers of change